Isaiah-Hamilton/king-of-the-clicks/README.md

 Five: Add the file location of chromedriver to "browser = webdriver.Chrome()"
 Finally: Run the code.

+You can change the URL to any person you want by copying there link and pasting it in (URL = "").

 # If there is a problem with the instuctions or the code pls let me know.